Razwand/crim_project/README.md

 ## 👤 Scrapping Images

-This module scrapps images from all the listed profiles.
+This module scraps images from all the listed profiles.
 Profile Images and Data can be downloaded choosing between man/woman profiles and the number of profiles to be processed.

 ### How to

-In the following scenario user is searching for 37 men, storing results in a folder named ./output_image/.If number of profiles to be processed exceed the total number of profiles, a message will notice.
-Maximum number of availeable profiles will be returned in this case.
+In the following scenario, the user is searching for 37 men, storing results in a folder named ./output_image/.
+If the number of profiles to be processed exceeds the total number of profiles, a message will show a message.
+The maximum number of available profiles will be returned in this case.

 ```console
 scrapping_criminalia>python scrap_web.py